 Eat the candy, but enjoy the candy openly and honestly.
 Give yourself permission to eat candy whenever you want candy.
 Give up the diet mentality that you must control all foods, and trust that your body doesn’t actually want to live on candy alone.
 It’s true.
 It really doesn’t.

 You are not unique.
 It has been consistently shown that, given unlimited food choices, most people will naturally even out their intake to provide a healthy balance for their individual body.
 Researchers who study Intuitive Eating don’t get as many book deals as the people who tell us to be afraid of food.
-But we have known for decades that the more you restrict “forbidden” foods, the greater likelihood that you are also binging on those foods.
+But we have known for decades that the more you restrict “forbidden” foods, the greater the likelihood that you are also binging on those foods.

 Try this instead